Forward utility and market adjustments in relative investment-consumption games of many players: The finite player forward optimisation game

-where $(f_i(t))_{t\geqs 0},(h_i(t))_{t\geqs 0}$ are the random maps independent of $x$ satisfying $f_i(0)=1$ and $h_i(0) = 0$, are sufficiently integrable and $t\mapsto f_i(t),~ t\mapsto h_i(t)$ are differentiable. \begin{remark} For the sake of simplicity we omit the presentation for the logarithmic utility.
-At the same time we emphasise that the optimal policy for this case coincides with the general power case with $\delta_i = 1$ plugged inside. \end{remark} At the same time, the structure of the consistency condition \eqref{eq:SPDE-step01-consumption} yields, see \cite[Proposition 4.5]{elkaroui2018consistent}, the form of $V^i$
+where $x > 0$ and $(f_i(t))_{t\geqs 0},(h_i(t))_{t\geqs 0}$ are the maps independent of $x$ satisfying $f_i(0)=1$ and $h_i(0) = 0$, are sufficiently integrable and $t\mapsto f_i(t),~ t\mapsto h_i(t)$ are differentiable. \begin{remark} For the sake of simplicity, we omit the presentation for the logarithmic utility and emphasise that the optimal policy for this case coincides with the general power case with $\delta_i = 1$ plugged inside. \end{remark} The structure of the consistency condition \eqref{eq:SPDE-step01-consumption} implies $V^i$ (see \cite[Proposition 4.5]{elkaroui2018consistent}) as